 I arrived early in the afternoon and we immediately went to John’s Tex Mex.
 The place was small, but not too cramped and with very friendly staff.
 We started off with chips and a flavorful chunky salsa.I ordered the un-beef burrito bowl with refried beans, rice, lettuce, tomatoes, red onion, and olives.
 It was served with a side of Cholula hot sauce and two house-made salsa (salsa verde and chipotle) which were fantastic.
 I honestly expected it to be smaller, with about the size of burrito filling, but the meal was so ridiculously huge that I ended up getting two meals and a midnight snack out of the one bowl.
 Not that I’m complaining, we definitely got a bang for our buck here.

 Street art was prevalent throughout Rochester.
-I saw the image below, a lot of illegal graffiti, a several professional murals.
+The image below is just one of many I saw, including illegal graffiti and several professional murals.
 Poor Kaitlin had to deal with me pressing my face up to the window every time we drove somewhere or trying to roll down the window to snap a picture.

 Dinner was at Spot Coffee, a nifty café inside a renovated Chevrolet service station.
 The atmosphere inside was great, with a tall ceiling and a large selection of seating areas.
 Plus the staff was very knowledgeable on what was and wasn’t vegan (parmesan cheese in the dressing, eggs in the bread, etc.)